-Supplemental Wages
+Withholding on Supplemental Wages

-Supplemental wages are compensation paid to an employee in addition to the employee's regular wages (e.g., overtime pay, severance pay, awards, back pay, payments for non-deductible moving expenses, etc.).
+Supplemental wages are compensation paid to an employee in addition to the employee's regular wages (e.g., severance pay, awards, back pay, payments for non-deductible moving expenses, etc.).
 Supplemental wages are subject to social security and Medicare and income tax withholding.
+Under final regulations effective January 2007, overtime pay and reported tips may be treated as regular or supplemental wages, at the employer's option.
+The option may be elected separately with respect to each employee.